 Whether it is a set of stairs or a large hill, training in this manner will ultimately result in an increased heart rate and oxygen intake, and you will improve your V02 max (your VO2 max is the maximum amount of oxygen that your body can make use of during an intensive exercise).

 Following training on hills or stairs, your body will be able to convert oxygen to energy faster and increases your overall speed and power when attempting to run.

-It is Easier to Lose Weight When Running Hills or Stairs than on Flat Ground
+Running Hills and Stairs Burns More Calories than Running on Flat Ground

 It is impossible to say exactly what amount of calories you will burn from running hills or running stairs since they come in all different sizes.

 However, it is easy to say that you will lose far more overall fat and weight from these than running on flat ground.

 The increased overall oxygen intake burns immense amount of calories, and is widely known as one of the best ways to burn fat off from your body!

 Depending on the size of the hill, hill running is most likely going to be your superior option for weight loss overall.